Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Proposed Methodology

-The fast evolution for the network architecture requires quick fitness evaluation of individuals (DNN models) in the population at each generation.
-Our proposed method of fitness evaluation is based on network (Net2Net) transformation followed by fine-tuning on the target dataset.
-The first step of the fitness evaluation strategy is the network transformation as illustrated in Fig. \ref{fig:evafit}(a).
+For the quick fitness evaluation of individuals (DNN models), we adopt the strategy of quick learning mechanism proposed in \cite{aks_quick}.
+The first step of the fitness evaluation strategy is the network transformation, as illustrated in Fig. \ref{fig:evafit}(a).
 Since at the first generation, the initial (source) model trained on the source data has been transformed, the cost function for fine-tuning should include classification loss ($\mathcal{J}_c$) as well as the MMD term ($\mathcal{J}_{MMD}$) \cite{aks_quick}.
 For the given $C$ class problem, $\mathcal{J}_c$ and $\mathcal{J}_{MMD}$ are defined as